1-800-550-5538

 Be Prepared For The Unexpected

 Sometimes bad things happen in life.
-It could be a flat tire, you might get fired from your job, or something significantly more serious.
-While you are saving for your down payment, you still need to make sure you have an emergency account in case something unexpected happens.
+It could be a flat tire, you might get fired from your job, or something significantly more severe.
+While saving for your down payment, you still need to make sure you have an emergency account in case something unexpected happens.

 Having a separate account with three to six months of emergency savings is the smart thing to do in case something unexpected happens.

-I said it before and I’ll say it again, it’s never too let to start saving money.
+I said it before, and I’ll say it again: it’s never too late to start saving money.
 If you want to own a home, a place to call your own, then start saving now.
 Follow these ten steps and stay committed to the process.

 After a few months of following the program, you’ll start to see that it’s easier than anticipated, and eventually, you’ll have your down payment for a house.